… or “Rise of The TrollBot”

 - Trapezoidal Z-Axis screws

-I’ve finally bought 300×200 mm Kapton bed heater so I could start printing larger models and finally add automatic bed leveling.
+I’ve finally bought a 300×200 mm Kapton bed heater so I could start printing larger models and finally add automatic bed leveling.
 I chose a capacitive proximity sensor LCJ18A3 straight from Chinaaaaaa!
 Hell yeah 😉

-X-carriage was temporarily modified with a piece of plywood :D. That was necessary to install brand new full metal heating head – Lama3D – which is created and produced by my friend Syntetyczny.
+X-carriage was temporarily modified with a piece of plywood :D. That was necessary to install a brand new full metal heating head – Lama3D – which is created and produced by my friend Syntetyczny.
 (Cheers buddy ;))

 Z-Axis finally received 10mm trapezoidal screws along with CNC-made aluminum parts.